ejangi/ziplock/docs/technical/build.md

 The containerized build process should eliminate most environment-related issues, but if you encounter problems, the local testing script can help identify and resolve them quickly.

-For additional help, see the [development documentation](development.md) or open an issue on GitHub.
+For additional help, see the [technical documentation index](../technical.md) or open an issue on GitHub.